 Why do multinational companies choose some cities over others?
 How do they make billions in profit despite high tax rates?
-These are all big, necessary questions that we have to ask.
-Ever since corporate personhood has become a thing, it’s hard to not get me worked up on this subject.
+These are all big,

 I first learned about Ireland being a crazy good tax haven for businesses like Apple from the short documentary called "Tax Free Tour."
 Thanks to certain laws in a select few countries (Ireland, Netherlands, Luxembourg, Singapore, etc.) multinational companies are granted some little-known tax exemptions.
 These exemptions allow the MNCs to operate on an entirely different level than other companies, often allowing them to not pay a penny in taxes to their hosting countries.